Introduction

 Adam Lechmere 00:16:49 Yes.
 At the same time is celebrating modernity in just in the coolest way,

-Natalie MacLean 00:16:55 I’m going to ask you, are you saying I believe I’m mispronouncing it because you would know.
-Are you putting a hard K on that, Rocca?
+Natalie MacLean 00:16:54 That’s fascinating.
+I’m going to ask you, are you saying I believe I’m mispronouncing it because you would know.
+Are you putting a hard K on that?
+Rioja?

-Adam Lechmere 00:17:05 Put them as a J in Spanish is the sound.
+Adam Lechmere 00:17:01 No, no. Your way is absolutely fine, Natalie.
+We say we put the J in Spanish is the huh sound.
 So it’s halfway between a K and A. It’s the guttural.
-And so we just say real heart.
+And so we just say Rioja.
 It’s actually sort of halfway between an H and a K. Really.
-Okay.

-Natalie MacLean 00:17:17 Yeah.
+Natalie MacLean 00:17:17 Okay.
 Well I want to say it like the cool kids do.

-Adam Lechmere 00:17:20 And we say, oh it’s a long or rather than an oh, so you say real her, but we say Rioja.
+Adam Lechmere 00:17:20 And we say Oh it’s a long Oh rather than an Oh.
+So you say Rioja. but we say Rioja.
 But then you say tomato, we say tomato.
 So, you know.

-Adam Lechmere 00:17:51 We think that we’ve actually hit a niche that is not being exploited at the moment.
-It’s basically a wine guide for travelers, for wine, interested travelers.
+Adam Lechmere 00:17:50 Yeah, absolutely.
+We think that we’ve actually hit a niche that is not being exploited at the moment.
+It’s basically a wine guide for travelers for wine interested travelers.
 And so it’s not in any way academic, but it’s for the kind of people who love to go on holiday to wine regions.
 And often we’ll choose a wine region for their holiday because they love visiting vineyards.
 And so they’re not professionals, but they’re just really into their wine.
 So they want to know a little bit more about wine than the average tourist.
 So with Rioja, for example, they really would like to get sort of deep into the difference between oak aging and single vineyard, for example.
 And they’ve got that kind of quite nerdy, sort of geeky interest in how appellation rules have changed.
 So we explain all that and we explain the difference between single vineyard and oak aging, and we explain about the kind of acrimonious discussions that went with that.
 But in a kind of very, very unthreatening way.
-When I briefed the authors, I always say, can they pitch the information at the sort of I say, sort of wine, dinner party level?
+When I briefed the authors, I always say can they pitch the information at the sort of I say sort of wine dinner party level?

 Adam Lechmere 00:18:55 So it sounds like go to the most boring dinner parties in the world.